lit/lit.dev/packages/lit-dev-content/site/docs/v1/getting-started.md

 Ready to add features to your project?
 Head over to [Templates](/docs/v1/components/templates/) for details on writing templates for your LitElement component.

-For more on building applications that use web components, see the open-wc recommendations on [Building](https://open-wc.org/building/).
+For more on building applications that use web components, see the open-wc recommendations on <a href="https://open-wc.org/building/" target="_blank" rel="noopener">Building</a>.